 Readings in Theology

-The Canterbury House of Studies is a programm dedicated to rediscovering and renewing a lively Anglican heritage of theology, scripture reading, and prayer.
+The Canterbury House of Studies is a program dedicated to rediscovering and renewing a lively Anglican heritage of theology, scripture reading, and prayer.
 We will begin our readings in theology with the Patristic (ancient church fathers) and Medieval Periods before reading Anglican theologians of the Reformation and Modern Periods.
 In part, this will help us to see how Anglicanism builds upon the past, but in addition, these are also great works for any Christian to read.

 We will begin with The Confessions of St Augustine of Hippo(c.400).
 This book is about Augustine’s conversion, or more properly, Augustine would say, it is about God converting Augustine to Himself.
 It also includes, in the final books, Augustine’s reflection on memory, on time and eternity, and the relation of mankind to the Divine Trinity.